buildingSMART/BCF-API/README.md

 # 1. Introduction

-BCF is a format for managing issues on a BIM project.
+BCF is an open standard for managing issues on a BIM project.
 The BCF-API supports the exchange of BCF issues between software applications via a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web interface, which means that data is exchanged via Url-encoded query parameters and Json bodies over the Http protocol.
 Every resource described in this API has a corresponding Json schema (schema version draft-03).
 Url schemas in this readme are relational to the BCF base servers Url if no absolute values are provided.

 For security reasons, all API Http traffic should be sent via TLS/SSL over Https connection.
 Clients and Servers should both enforce secure connections and disallow unsafe connections.